chouchongYHMing/TravelBoy_dashboard/README.md

 # TravelBoy Dashboard
 🎉🎉🎉
-Hello there, welcome to the TravelBoy repository!
+Hello there, welcome to the TravelBoy_dashboard repository!
 This repository contains the frontend part of the TravelBoy project, which is used for content display and user message sending.
 The project is built with Next.js and uses next-auth for login and backend management.
 🚗🚗🚗
 The content theme revolves around sports cars, and we are currently experimenting with the deployment of an AI conversational model.

 ## Getting Started